pocomane/brewed-in-the-apocalypse/bita.md

 is triggered.
 They can not decide to skip the result if triggered, and can not obtain the results until the trigger happened.

+the responsibility of check the triggering of a move is of everyone; anyone can say "You triggered that move"; naturally every player will look more to eir move, and the scenarist to eir one; however, if the player did not know the game very well, we suggest to the scenarist to pay attention to other moves to (the scenarist MUST know the game very well in any case).

+TODO : return to: It is a scenarist responsibility to check if a move is triggered, and communicate it to the other player, and to ask for the specific action to be performed, if any.
+If a player did not really wanted to trigger the move, the scenarist should leave to em the opportunity to rollback and to said something else.

-To gain confidence with this concept, we here review some moves that probably could be completely omitted as obvious them are.
+To gain confidence with the concept of move, we here review some moves that probably could be completely omitted as obvious them are.
 The first one:

 __Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
 You do it telling